rikiya-ohashi/ooservo/README.md

 ## Python Library (Raspberry Pi)
-If you want to control TekuteruServo from Python on a Raspberry Pi, use the dedicated Python library:
+If you want to control TekuteruServo from Python on a Raspberry Pi, please use the dedicated Python library:
 [TekuteruServo-Python](https://github.com/tekuteru/TekuteruServo-Python)

 ## Wiring Guide
-Wiring TekuteruServo is exactly the same as a standard PWM servo.
+TekuteruServo wiring is exactly the same as a standard PWM servo.

 | Wire Color | Role | Connects To |
 | :--- | :--- | :--- |